phylobabble/configuration/funding/nescent/2014-02-14-phylobabble.md

 ## Project Description (including use cases)

 I started the phylobabble website with a "let's see how it goes" mind-set, to see if there was sufficient interest to motivate more sophisticated development.
-I am now confident of the success of phylobabble.
+I am now confident of the potential for phylobabble.
 We have reached a critical mass of consistent participants such that it will continue to be a way for them to converse into the future, and these conversations will attract others.

 So far I have done a lot of work myself and funded phylobabble through other research budgets.